elf4j/elf4j/README.md

   java -Delf4j.logger.factory.fqcn="elf4j.log4j.Log4jLoggerFactory" -jar MyApplication.jar
   ```

-  With the provided no-op logger factory, this system property can also be used to turn OFF (no-op) all logging service
+  With the provided no-op logger factory, this system property can also be used to turn OFF (no-op) all logging services
   discovered by the ELF4J facade:

   ```